-For instance, the meaning of a red rose, when given as a single stem can symbolize an unchanging or everlasting love.
-So, a single red rose may be the perfect way to express a love that has always been unspoken, but is now coming into the light - like when two close friends realize there is more than just friendship between them.
-Or, the meaning of a single red rose might be a way for two people who have been together for a long time to simply say, “I love you now and I always will.”
+When given as a single stem, the meaning of a red rose can symbolize an unchanging or everlasting true love.
+So, a single red rose may be the perfect way to express a love that has always been unspoken but is now coming into the light - like when two close friends realize there is more than just friendship between them.
+Or, the meaning of a single red rose might be a way for two people who have been together for a long time to say, “I love you now, and I always will.”

 The story of dark red roses’ meaning is equally fascinating.
-Burgundy and other deep-red roses meanings can express a love that is moving away from passion, and instead is deepening into something much more meaningful.
+Burgundy and other deep-red roses meanings can express a love that moves away from passion and instead is deepening into something much more meaningful.
 The darkest of red roses can also mean that love is ending, which is why they are often appropriate when saying goodbye to a spouse at a funeral… it is a way of saying ‘my love lives on’ even though the pair can no longer be together.
-There is a mystery in the meaning of red roses of darker shades, a story longing to be told, but meant only for the giver and recipient to share.
-Truly, it is a way to make a memorable statement when giving gifts like red roses flower arrangements.
+There is a mystery in the meaning of red roses of darker shades, a story longing to be told but meant only for the giver and recipient to share.
+Indeed, it is a way to make a memorable statement when giving gifts like red roses flower arrangements.

 For many people, red roses symbolize their favorite color and the desire to be bold, daring, and stand out in a crowd.
-This makes red roses a perfect gift to give one’s self or to add to their home or work decor as a vivid pop of color that’s sure to get noticed.
+This makes red roses a perfect gift to give oneself or add to their home or work decor as a vivid pop of color that’s sure to get noticed.

 It’s less about the other meanings of red roses and more about how the color makes them feel - alive, excited, and enthusiastic - which is always a positive expression to send to friends and others who are not romantic connections.
 Whatever your reason for giving red roses, the one thing you can be sure of is that it will get noticed… and almost always appreciated.